sajjadjavazi/To-Do-List/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/sajjadjavazi/Practice6/blob/master/LICENSE "LICENSE") file for details.
+This project is licensed under the MIT License, See the [LICENSE](https://github.com/sajjadjavazi/Practice6/blob/master/LICENSE "LICENSE") file for details.